rsocket/rsocket-kotlin/README.md

 //and stream
 val stream: Flow<Payload> = client.requestStream(Payload("data"))

-//now we can use buffer to tell underlying transport to request values in chunks val bufferedStream: Flow<Payload> = stream.buffer(10) //here buffer is 10, if `buffer` operator is not used buffer is by default 64
+//now we can use `flowOn` to add request strategy to context of flow

-//now you can collect as any other `Flow`
+//here we use prefetch strategy which will send requestN for 10 elements, when, there is 5 elements left to collect
-//just after collection first request for 10 elements will be sent
+//so on call `collect`, requestStream frame with requestN will be sent, and then, after 5 elements will be collected
-//after 10 elements collected, 10 more elements will be requested, and so on bufferedStream.collect { payload: Payload ->
+//new requestN with 5 will be sent, so collect will be smooth stream.flowOn(PrefetchStrategy(requestSize = 10, requestOn = 5)).collect { payload: Payload ->
     println(payload.data.readText())
 }
 ```